papaDoc/FastSwitch/README.md

           [ ["hpp"], ["."] ]
         ]
 ```
-and with the following directory containing the given files:
+and with the following directory containing the given files:<BR>
-ls ./foo/src => tata.cpp, tata.hpp
+ls ./foo/src => test1.cpp, test1.hpp<BR>
-when in the following file: ./foo/src/tata.cpp, you should be able to switch to ./src/tata.hpp
+when in the following file: ./foo/src/test1.cpp, you should be able to switch to ./src/test1.hpp<BR>
-when in the following file: ./foo/src/tata.hpp should switch to ./src/tata.cpp
+when in the following file: ./foo/src/test1.hpp should switch to ./src/test1.cpp<BR>

 Example 2:
 With the following setting :